VenueDriver/screen-driver/README.md

 Remove it after deploy a serverless part of the app

-The following environment variables are setup for CI/CD:
+The following environment variables are set up for CI/CD in `deployment.env` file:
 #### AWS
 * AWS_REGION=
 * AWS_SECRET_ACCESS_KEY=